relxd/lxd-sdk/docs/InstancesApi.md

 <a name="putInstancesByNameSnapshotsInformation"></a>
 # **putInstancesByNameSnapshotsInformation**
-> BasicBackgroundOperationResponse putInstancesByNameSnapshotsInformation(name, snapshotName, body)
+> BackgroundOperationResponse putInstancesByNameSnapshotsInformation(name, snapshotName, body)